esoteric-skate/site/README.md

 The site is hosted on a VPS using Nginx for the web server, php-fpm, and certbot from Let's Encrypt for certificate managment.

 ## Structure
-- `assests/` includes all assets for the site, namely fonts and images
+- `assests/` includes all assets for the site, namely fonts and images, and icons
-- `includes/` php files with boilerplate code for the pages
+- `includes/` php files with boilerplate code for the pages and other utility things
 - `pages/` all of the actual content for the diffrent pages
 - `scripts/` js files for the project
 - `styles/` houses css for the site